-Right in the centre - 35 years in the making
+Right in the centre - Dead wood in many places

 By Ken Waddell